-November 2013: The GNSO Council adopts the consensus recommendations contained in the Final Report of the PDP Working Group, including protections at the top and second level for certain Red Cross names and acronyms.
-For the designations “Red Cross”, “Red Crescent”, “Red Crystal” and “Red Lion and Sun”, the Working Group’s recommendations were based on GAC advice received to date; recommendations for the then-189 Red Cross National Societies and the names and acronyms of the international Red Cross movement were based on a list requested by the Red Cross.
+November 2013: The GNSO Council adopts the consensus recommendations contained in the Final Report of the PDP Working Group, including protections at the top and second level for certain Red Cross and Red Crescent names and acronyms (notably for the designations “Red Cross”, “Red Crescent”, “Red Crystal” and “Red Lion and Sun”), but excluding the protections and reservations called for, in accordance with the GAC’s advice, for

+- the names of the then-189 National Red Cross and Red Crescent Societies (in English and in the official languages of their respective States of origin;

+- the names of the two international organizations of the Movement (in the 6 UN languages) and their usual acronyms.

+The ICRC and the International Federation present a Minority Position Statement that is annexed to the GNSO’s Final Report.

-March 2014: The GAC’s Singapore Communique clarifies for the first time that the permanent protections it requests for the terms most closely associated with the Red Cross movement includes the then-189 Red Cross National Society names, the names International Committee of the Red Cross and International Federation of Red Cross and Red Crescent Societies; and the acronyms ICRC, CICR, IFRC and FICR.
+March 2014: The GAC’s Singapore Communique clarifies for the first time that the permanent protections it requests for the terms most closely associated with the Red Cross and Red Crescent Movement includes the then-189 Red Cross National Society names, the names International Committee of the Red Cross and International Federation of Red Cross and Red Crescent Societies; and the acronyms ICRC, CICR, IFRC and FICR.

 April 2014: The ICANN Board adopts those of the GNSO’s consensus recommendations that are consistent with GAC advice received on the topic, and requests more time to consider the remaining recommendations.